skhabiri/skhabiri.github.io/_posts/2020-09-16-A_Full_Stack_Machine_Learning_Web_App_For_Twitter_Using_Flask_Framework.md

 ```
 #### Creating the routes
 A URL route defines the available routes in the frontend.
 Each url route is associated with a view function.
 This association is created by using the route() decorator.
 The view function tell the app how to render the information on the browser.
 By default, the Flask route responds to GET requests.
 However, you can change this preference by providing method parameters for the route() decorator, such as a POST method in a URL route.
-In our app the root route loads all the users from database onto the home page.
+In our app the root route loads all the users from database onto the home page. `base.html` will serve as the home page, where we will have all the field required to run the model.
 ```
 @app.route('/')
 def root():